Electrical conductor: Resistance and conductance

 Conduction materials include metals, electrolytes, superconductors, semiconductors, plasmas and some nonmetallic conductors such as graphite and conductive polymers.

 Copper has a high conductivity.
 Annealed copper is the international standard to which all other electrical conductors are compared; the International Annealed Copper Standard conductivity is 58 m, although ultra-pure copper can slightly exceed 101% IACS.
 The main grade of copper used for electrical applications, such as building wire, motor windings, cables and busbars, is electrolytic-tough pitch (ETP) copper (CW004A or ASTM designation C100140).
 If high conductivity copper must be welded or brazed or used in a reducing atmosphere, then oxygen-free high conductivity copper (CW008A or ASTM designation C10100) may be used.
 Because of its ease of connection by soldering or clamping, copper is still the most common choice for most light-gauge wires.
+This is why copper is used mostly, because it is affordable and a good conductor.

 Silver is 6% more conductive than copper, but due to cost it is not practical in most cases.
 However, it is used in specialized equipment, such as satellites, and as a thin plating to mitigate skin effect losses at high frequencies.
 Famously, 14700 ST of silver on loan from the United States Treasury were used in the making of the calutron magnets during World War II due to wartime shortages of copper.

 Aluminum wire is the most common metal in electric power transmission and distribution.
 Although only 61% of the conductivity of copper by cross-sectional area, its lower density makes it twice as conductive by mass.
 As aluminum is roughly one-third the cost of copper by weight, the economic advantages are considerable when large conductors are required.

 The disadvantages of aluminum wiring lie in its mechanical and chemical properties.
 It readily forms an insulating oxide, making connections heat up.
 Its larger coefficient of thermal expansion than the brass materials used for connectors causes connections to loosen.
 Aluminum can also "creep", slowly deforming under load, which also loosens connections.
 These effects can be mitigated with suitably designed connectors and extra care in installation, but they have made aluminum building wiring unpopular past the service drop.

 Very few organic compounds conduct electricity.
 For example, hydrocarbon oils, such as octane, are a common transformer insulator.
 Typical organic compounds do not conduct because they lack charge carriers.
 They are uncharged molecules, unable to perform ionic conduction; and their electrons are imperturbable at low energy, localized to relatively inert covalent bonds.
 Rare organic conductors arise from a failure of either condition: certain ionic liquids conduct through ion transport and conductive polymers delocalize a substantial portion of their electrons in a π system.

 While pure water is not an electrical conductor, even a small portion of ionic impurities, such as salt, can rapidly transform it into a conductor.